janko/paperclip-dropbox/README.md

 it will output the rest of your credentials, which you just copy-paste wherever you need to.

-If you're in a non-Rails application, to get this task, you must require it in your `Rakefile`:
+If you're in a non-Rails application, to get this rake task, you must require it in your `Rakefile`:

 ```ruby